embiem/book-rag/README.md

 Optionally, test migrations up & down on a separate local db instance e.g. by spinning up a stack with different name: `docker compose -p dbmigrations-testing up -d`.

 When db is dirty, force db to a version reflecting it's real state: `migrate -database ${POSTGRESQL_URL} -path internal/db/migrations force VERSION`.
 Only for local development.

+The current setup will run outstanding migrations at runtime on startup via `db/init.go`.

 ## TODO